Development Review Process

 When your application has been reviewed and it is confirmed that your submission includes all the required information, a Letter of Complete Application will be provided to you.
 While the municipality has 30 days under the Planning Act to make this determination, it is done as soon as possible.

 If the application is not complete, a Letter of Incomplete Application will be provided to you outlining the additional information, reports or studies that are required.
 If you disagree with the City's assessment of the completeness of the application you should contact the assigned planner to discuss this.
-If agreement is not reached, the Planning Act provides 30 days for you to make a motion to the Ontario Municipal Board for a determination on the matter and the Board's decision is final.
+If agreement is not reached, the Planning Act provides 30 days for you to make a motion to the Local Planning Appeal Tribunal for a determination on the matter and the Tribunal's decision is final.
 When all required information has been submitted, a Letter of Complete Application will be issued.

 The City is required to provide a Notice of Complete Application within 15 days after the Letter of Complete Application has been issued for Official Plan, Zoning Amendments and Plans of Subdivision.
 Whenever possible, the City combines the Public Notice of Complete Application and the Public Meeting Notice (discussed further below), provided that the notice requirements for both can be met.
 If that is not possible, then the Notice of Complete Application will be given separately in order to meet the legislative requirements, and the Notice of the Public Meeting will be given later.